Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Constant Division Size Model

-We start with the simple case, where there is no division noise.
+We start with the simple case, where there is no noise in the division size.
 Each cell starts with the size $s=\bar s_b$ and divides when it reaches the division size $s_d=2\bar s_b$.
 Here and for the rest of the paper, without loss of generality, we set $k=1$ and $\bar s_b=1$ by measuring time and size in units of $1/k$ and $\bar s_b$, respectively.
 Dimensional results can be recovered by replacing $t\to k t$ and $s\to s/\bar s_b$ in the formulas that follow.